🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

 7. ❌Backup frequency is disconnected from business needs

-If you run an e-commerce website with new orders daily, but your database backup frequency is set to weekly, restoring from a backup could result in losing at least a week's worth of data if an issue occurs.
+If you run an e-commerce website with new orders daily, but your database backup frequency is set to weekly, restoring from a backup could result in losing at least a week's worth of data when an issue occurs.
 In such cases, it's best to adjust the database backup frequency to daily or even every few hours.

 8. ❌Data incompatibility between different backup plugins